Linux / UNIX: List Open Files for Process

-A. Both Linux and UNIX like operating systems comes with various utilities to find out open files associated with process.
+Both Linux and Unix-like operating systems come with various utilities to find out open files associated with the process.

-First use ps command to get PID of process, enter:
+First use the ps command command to get PID of process, enter:

 $ ps -aef | grep {process-name}